Extremal behavior of ideals of minors: Deformation and the (Converse) Eisenbud--Shamash Construction

+In the remainder of this section, we obtain generalizations of \Cref{t:FiberProduct} and \Cref{thm:main-theorem-stretched-Gorenstein} to certain quasi-fiber products and stretched Gorenstein rings of arbitrary dimension.
+Here, we say that a ring $R$ is a \emph{quasi-fiber product} if there exists an $R$-regular sequence $x_1,\ldots,x_t$ in $R$ such that $R/(x_1,\ldots,x_t)$ is a fiber product ring.
 We begin with the following lemmas on the structure of quasi-fiber products. \begin{lemma} Let $(R,\m)$ be a local ring and $x\in \m$ be an $R$-regular element.
 If $R$ is non-regular and $R'=R/(x)$ is a quasi-fiber product ring, then $x\notin\m^2$.
 If instead $R$ is a quasi-fiber product ring and $x_1,\ldots,x_t$ is an $R$-regular sequence such that $R/(x_1,\dots, x_t)$ is an associated fiber product ring, then the following are true:

 \begin{enumerate}[\rm(1)] \item If $R$ is not regular, then $x_i\notin\m^2$ for all $i$.

 \item If $R$ is regular, then none of $x_1,\dots,x_t$ are in $\m^2$ except possibly at most one. \end{enumerate}